RSE-Sheffield/git-github-zero-to-hero/.github/ISSUE_TEMPLATE/prepare-materials-for-next-session.md

 All instructors (lead and support) need to do some preparation (especially to repos in their own accounts) if they have created materials during a previously run course.
 Lead instructor has some extra prep steps.

-Complete as necessary (dependant in what has been created in the past).
-Tick off tasks as they are completed or if they are not required.
+Complete as necessary (dependant on what has been created in the past).

+**Tick off tasks as they are completed or if they are not required.**

 - [ ] Delete `git-lesson` repo from instructor's GitHub account.
 Delete local copy if you want to use same location for demo.
 - [ ] Delete `collaborative_github_exercise` fork repo **FROM INSTRUCTOR'S ACCOUNT ONLY**.
 Do NOT delete the RSE-Sheffield original repo.
 Delete local copy (of fork!) if you want to use same location for demo.
 - [ ] [LEAD INSTRUCTOR] Clear previously submitted parameter files from `params/` folder in `RSE-Sheffield/collaborative_github_exercise` repo.
 DO NOT DELETE `params_tmpl.R`.
 Synch local and remote repos.
 - [ ] Delete `python-calculator` repo from instructor's account.
 Delete local copy if you want to use same location for demo.
-- [ ] Clear collaborative team formation [googledoc](https://docs.google.com/document/d/1-CkHO417wtfJZ35X4q5tk_hcgP9W3mfEG5AsN2SIU1A/edit)
+- [ ] [LEAD INSTRUCTOR] Clear collaborative team formation [googledoc](https://docs.google.com/document/d/1-CkHO417wtfJZ35X4q5tk_hcgP9W3mfEG5AsN2SIU1A/edit)

+Once all tasks are complete, please close issue.